Sheepolution/how-to-love/book/chapter14.md

 	end
 end
 ```
-___
-*"This is becoming pretty similar to the player class, are you sure we shouldn't make a baseclass?"*

-Okay let me explain this really quick.
-We're making this game "quick and dirty".
-This chapter is about making stuff work, not about efficiency, that is for another chapter.
-Yes, clean code is important, but it's not as important as knowing how to make a game.
-I want to make these tutorials as short and compact as possible.
-By having you make a baseclass I'd have to make this chapter even longer.
-That all said, I encourage you to improve the code at the end of this chapter.
-___
-Now let's get back to our code.
 Our enemy stops at the wall, but we want to make it bounce.
 How are we going to make it do that?
 It hits the right wall, and then what?
 It should move to the other direction.
 How do we make it move to the other direction?
-By changing the value of ``speed``.
-And what should the value of ``speed`` become?
+By changing the value of `speed`.
+And what should the value of `speed` become?
 It shouldn't be 100 but -100.

-So should we do ``self.speed = -100``?
-Well no. Because like I said before we'll make the enemy speed up as it gets hit.
-Instead, we should invert the value of ``speed``.
-So ``speed`` becomes ``-speed``.
+So should we do `self.speed = -100`?
+Well no. Because like I said before we'll make the enemy speed up as it gets hit, and this way it would reset its speed when it bounces.
+Instead, we should invert the value of `speed`.
+So `speed` becomes `-speed`.
+In other words, if the speed were to be increased to 120, it would then become -120.

 And what if it hits the left wall?
 At that point speed is a negative number, and we should turn it into a positive number.
 How can we do that?
-Well, [2 times negative makes positive](https://www.khanacademy.org/math/algebra-basics/basic-alg-foundations/alg-basics-negative-numbers/v/multiplying-positive-and-negative-numbers).
-So if we say that ``speed``, which at that point is a negative number, becomes ``-speed``, it will turn into a positive number.
+Well, [negative times negative makes positive](https://www.khanacademy.org/math/algebra-basics/basic-alg-foundations/alg-basics-negative-numbers/v/why-a-negative-times-a-negative-is-a-positive).
+So if we say that `speed`, which at that point is a negative number, becomes `-speed`, it will turn into a positive number.

 ```lua
 function Enemy:update(dt)